waveform-computing/db2utils/docs/introduction.rst

 All functions and procedures are reasonably well documented in these pages, in comments in the source files, and with COMMENT ON statements within the database.
+Per-module and suite-wide roles are also defined to permit easy management of which users have access to which routines.

 A simple installation procedure is provided for Linux/UNIX users, but Windows support is on an "if you can get it working" basis: I don't have any DB2 for Windows installations to play with and I've no idea how one compiles external C-based UDFs on Windows.

+.. _IBM DB2 for Linux/UNIX/Windows: http://www-01.ibm.com/software/data/db2/linux-unix-windows/